 Rijksmuseum Virtual Tour

-The museum has a virtual tour on its website to explore its masterpieces.
+The museum’s website offers a virtual tour to explore its masterpieces.
 The digital collection on the official website is home to over 130,000 pieces of art.
 The Rijksmuseum actively encourages people to download images and play around with the artwork on the website.

 The website also has a new feature that allows you to curate your own Rijksstudio using items from their digital gallery!